Rhedir gan School of Medical Sciences

 Demonstrate knowledge and understanding of the roles of the human immune system in cancer regulation and cancer immunotherapies

-Demonstrate knowledge and understanding of the development, regulation and effectiveness of the human innate and adaptive immune system in human health
+Demonstrate knowledge and understanding of the development, regulation and effectiveness of the human immune system in human health

-Demonstrate knowledge and understanding of the nature of Autoimmune disease and the use of immunoassays in diagnosis and prognosis of a clinically relevant autoimmune disease
+Demonstrate knowledge and understanding of the nature of Autoimmunity and the diagnosis and human Autoimmune diseases

 Strategaeth addysgu a dysgu

 Self-directed background reading, data analysis and processing and assessment preparation

 The use of ELISA data to create a clinical prognosis of a patient suffering from the autoimmune disease, systemic lupus.